-One of the world’s oldest and busiest museums, the British museum is famed for its ancient treasures and cultural rarities.
+One of the world’s oldest and busiest museums, the British Museum is famed for its ancient treasures and cultural rarities.
 It is home to hundreds of antique specimens discovered throughout the world by British explorers.
-Every weekend the museums hosts free family workshops, so both kids and adults can be involved in interactive learning and discovery.
+Every weekend the museums host free family workshops, so both kids and adults can be involved in interactive learning and discovery.

 WHEN: Daily, 10am-5.30pm

 The UK’s national library is also a hub of precious artefacts.
 Find literary treasures such as the Magna Carta, Leonardo Da Vinci’s notebook, Shakespeare’s First Folio, amongst many other precious books and pamphlets.
 The library offers discovery days and activity trails for families to learn about the library together.